duojs/duo/Readme.md

 Duo development began back in April when the state of Component 1.x was uncertain.

-While the release of Component 1.x solved a lot of my initial gripes with earlier versions of Component, I wanted a more radical departure from some of the Component paradigms that borrowed some of the good ideas from Browserify.
+While the release of Component 1.x solved a lot of my initial gripes with earlier versions of Component, I wanted a more radical departure from Component that borrowed some of the good ideas from Browserify.

 ### What about Browserify?